Zstefanov/AE-Automation-TS-Playwright/README.txt

 Comprehensive API endpoint testing
 Built-in reporting and debugging tools

-The project is deployed to Jenkins, and GitHub Actions.
+The project is deployed to Github Actions and Jenkins.

 It has parameterized launch options for all types of browsers and supports running with multiple workers.